Nverest/taxi-prediction-fullstack-linus-johansson-opa24/README.md

 ## Run current version

-Will initiate API and streamlit
+Will initiate PI and streamlit

 ```
 ./initiate.ch